 Under the old provision, the government could ban websites to prevent incitement to the commission of any cognizable offense' including obscenity.

-However, it would not be right to place a blanket ban on all categories of websites.
-It is also important to distinguish between intermediaries such as network service providers, website operators and individual users for the purpose of placing
+not be right to place a blanket ban on all categories of websites.
+It is also important to distinguish between intermediaries such as network service providers, website operators and individual users for the purpose of placing liabilities.

 India plans to lodge a complaint against a British TV documentary on Mumbai slums, describing it poverty porn as it portrays a very wrong image of India's commercial capital and will affect its tourism.

 The Indian High Commission in the

 UK will lodge a complaint with the British TC censor Ofcom about the content of Channel 4's' two-part documentary, Grand Designs on Dharavi Slums in Mumbai showing children living among open sewers, dead rats and toxic wastes.